-Hearing voices is a common symptom of a mental illness.
-But not everyone that hears voices is unwell.
-This page looks at what it can be like to hear voices, why you might hear voices and how to cope with them.
+This section may help you if you hear voices, or if you know someone who does.
+Hearing voices is a very common experience.
+Hearing voices can be a symptom of some mental health problems, but not everyone that hears voices are unwell.
+This section looks at what it can be like to hear voices, why you might hear voices and how to cope with them.

 - Around 1 in 10 of us hear voices that other people don’t hear.

-- The voices can say positive or negative things
+- Voices can say positive or negative things.

-- The negative voices can be hard to cope with and upsetting.
+- Negative voices can be hard to cope with and upsetting.

-- Hearing voices is not always a sign of mental illness.
+- Hearing voices is not always a sign of a mental health problem.

 What does the term ‘hearing voices’ mean?